alichry/laminas-accesscontrol/README.md

 omitted identity has no permissions at all.
 No exception will be thrown if a permission is referenced in the identity list but not in the permission list.

-Policies deal with the default access level for missing entriies in the resources list
+Policies deal with the default access level for missing entries in the resources list

 - Reject: if the target resource is not found, then reject all requests.
 - Authenticate: if the target resource is not found, then assume it requires authentication.